October is National Breast Cancer Awareness Month

 Here are top tips you should know to become more aware and to fight back against breast cancer.

 Regular Breast Cancer Screening

-Women with breast cancer can have no symptoms at all, or it can be found after symptoms appear.
-This is why it is extremely important to have regular breast cancer screening.
-The earlier breast cancer can be found, the easier it is to treat successfully.
+Women can have no symptoms at all, or it can be found after symptoms appear.
+This is why it is extremely important to have regular screening.
+The earlier the cancer can be found, the easier it is to treat successfully.

 The American Cancer Society has these guidelines for women at average risk (no family or personal history of breast cancer) for breast cancer:

 - Women between 40 and 44 – This is the age group set for women to start screening with a mammogram every year.

 - Women 45 to 54 – This age group should set mandatory mammograms every year.

 - Women 55 and older – This group can switch to mammograms every other year or continue yearly checks.
 You should continue to do checks as long as a woman is in good health.